nbernardo/dlt-client/CODE_OF_CONDUCT.md

 📨 Enforcement

-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported to the project team at:
+Instances of abusive, harassing, or otherwise unacceptable behavior may be reported to the project team.

-📧 [add your contact email here]

 All complaints will be reviewed and investigated promptly and fairly.
 The project team is obligated to maintain confidentiality with regard to the reporter of an incident.